rtitmuss/tornblue/build.md

 You can optionally use a horizontal encoder.
 Position the encoder clip at an angle on the PCB, and carefully rotate it down.
 Solder the pins.

+_Rev0: You can only use an encoder on the left side._

 ### Key switches

 You can solder either Cheery MX compatible key or Kailh Choc key switches.
 Remember to insert the key switches in the plate before soldering if required.

+_Rev0: You can use Kailh MX sockets on the left side, but must solder the switches on the right side._

 ### Battery